ankith26/My-PyChess/README.md

 PLEASE KEEP DOWNLOADING THE LATEST VERSION OF THE GAME AS THEY CONTAIN BUG FIXES AND PERFORMANCE OPTIMISERS.

-Notify me in the issues section if you have anything to say.(bug reports, suggestions, ideas, etc)
+Notify me in the issues section if you have anything to say (bug reports, suggestions, ideas, etc).

 # My-PyChess
 A Multiplayer/SinglePlayer Chess app written in Python using Pygame Library.